Last updated

 Impact on business growth

 SDRs ensure a steady stream of qualified leads, helping Account Executives concentrate on closing deals rather than sourcing new prospects.
+For medium-sized sales teams managing multiple prospects, folk CRM provides the perfect solution to track lead qualification rates and streamline the handoff process between SDRs and AEs.
 Their KPIs include number of outbound calls/emails made, lead qualification rate, number of meetings booked and conversion rate of qualified leads to opportunities.

 What is a Business Development Representative (BDR)?